swpnl7/DNS_SERVER/README.md

 Cause:-  The Python json module is strict in its interpretation of JSON.
 The usual problem is that wherever you are getting your alleged JSON from, is not generating strictly valid JSON.
 A common mistake is {...}{...} or {...},{...} rather than the valid list-of-dicts [{...},{...}]

 Solution :- Check if the zone file is in correct json format.
+To check the same you can use any online json validator.